rohanmodepalle/Area_Analysis/README.md

 schedule.every().day.at("9:00").do(run)
 ```

-***2. Simple log:***
+***2. Simple analysis chart:***
-- Logs all data during every run.
+- Graphs all the data after every run.
-- Useful for footfall analysis.
+- Useful for analysing different areas of the store in the same graph.
-- All the details of every person going in, coming out, and remaining inside can be seen in the details.txt file
+- Total number of people in that area and the average time the people spend there can be clearly seen.

+***3. Threshold Time:***
+- Threshold time is the time in seconds that the person has to be in the frame to be counted.
+- This is useful in a business scenario, for instance, you can set it to be 5 seconds.
+- Set Threshold Time = 5 in mylib/config.py file to use this feature.
+- This is because it is not correct to count people who are crossing people from one side to another as people who spend time in that area.

 ## References
 - SSD paper: https://arxiv.org/abs/1512.02325